 - Drag and drop interface for categorizing transactions

-- Debt payment tracking: The app will keep track of interest and payments to keep the debt balance accurate
+- Ability to track debt interest and payments to keep debt balances accurate

 - Can create savings or sinking funds